AsadillahRamadhan/spark-plug-classification/README.md

 ```

-3. Install all of the package using this command:
+3. Install all of the package using this command (Ignore it if there is any error with the torch installation):

 ```bash